-Master’s students Psychology with specialisation Social and Organisational Psychology or Occupational Health Psychology.
+Master’s students with specialisation Social and Organisational Psychology and Occupational Health Psychology.

 This course aims to integrate recent developments in social psychology with insights derived from organisational and economic psychology.
 The emphasis will be on the relevance of social psychological insights for the understanding of organisational behaviour.

 Topics covered will include:

 the importance of distributive and procedural justice concerns and norms.